Yalantis/CloudKit-Demo.Objective-C/README.md

 ## How To Get Started

 - Set up Cloud/CloudKit at iOS Developer Portal.
-- Insert bundle identifier and choose a corresponding Team.
+- Insert a bundle identifier and choose a corresponding Team.
-- Select the Capabilities tab in the target editor, and then switch ON the iCloud.
+- Select Capabilities tab in the target editor, and then switch ON the iCloud.

 For more detailed information take a look at [our article](http://yalantis.com/blog/work-cloudkit/).